LucaMeno/CI2024_lab0/irony.md

 ### joke

-open CryptPad using tor and maybe even some vpn and then enter first name, last name, freshman and github link
+open CryptPad using tor and maybe even some vpn and then enter first name, last name, student id and github link